ViktorThrelkeld/Beer-Tracks/doc/user_stories.md

     Acceptance Criteria:
     *I can update data.
     *Prints out beer names and dates and asks which one to update.
-    *Promt to update that record.
+    *Prompt to update that record.
     *Prints updated record.
 </pre>
 ***